GeoscienceAustralia/hiperseis/iloc_rstt/README.md

 When an arrival is added in the `ISF` file, and used in `iloc`, `iloc` assumes that the arrival is associated with the event, and runs it's location algorithm on all the associated arrivals in the `ISF` file.

+## Alternative approach to ISF: Use iloc with seiscomp3 db

+According to the `iloc` manual, we can also use events directly from seiscomp3 db in the following manner:

+     ```bash
+     echo "event_id update_db=1 do_gridsearch=0 depth=5" | iloc sc3db
+     ```
+The rest of the workflow remains the same, except the following steps:

+1. we need to update the event xml with the additional picks,
+2. insert the updated event into the seiscomp3 db,
+3. use the iloc command on this updated event xml, and
+4. optionally, insert the updated event back into seiscomp3 db.